CS-DS-125/125book/py4e_rst/15-database.rst

 You must be careful because SQLite takes care to keep two programs from changing the same data at the same time.
-For example, if you open a database in the browser and make a change to the database and have not yet pressed the “save” button in the browser, the browser “locks” the database file and keeps any other program from accessing the file.
+For example, if you open a database in the browser and make a change to the database and have not yet pressed the "save" button in the browser, the browser "locks" the database file and keeps any other program from accessing the file.
 In particular, your Python program will not be able to access the file if it is locked.